Tamagotchi Connection: Corner Shop 3

-Tamagotchi Connection: Corner Shop 3 (たまごっちのプチプチおみせっち　みなサンきゅ～！, Tamagotchi no Puchi Puchi Omisecchi: Mina San Kyu!) is the third Tamagotchi video game released for the Nintendo DS game system, following Tamagotchi Connection: Corner Shop 2.
-It was released in Japan on September 27, 2007, in North America on June 17, 2008, and in PAL regions on November 14, 2008.
+is a 2007 shop simulation game developed by NanaOn-Sha and Dimps, and published by Namco Bandai Games and Atari for the Nintendo DS.
+It is the third entry in the Corner Shop series, following the release of Corner Shop 2 the previous year.
+The game was released in Japan on September 27, 2007, in North America on June 17, 2008, and in PAL regions on November 14, 2008.